-In the raw or seawater systems, each baitwell seawater pump is mounted to a seacock on a thruhull fitting located in the aft systems compartment bilge.
-The water system pressure pump or other cooling pumps are connected to an auxiliary supply fitting at the base of the baitwell pumps.
+In the raw or seawater systems, each baitwell seawater pump is mounted to a seacock on a thru-hull fitting located in the aft systems compartment bilge.
+The water system pressure pump is connected to an auxiliary supply fitting at the base of the baitwell pump.
 Always make sure all valves are open before attempting to operate any component of the raw water system.